KsenijaCode/AutomationExerciseCypress/README.md

 ### View Test Results

-Test results can be viewed in the "Actions" tab of your GitHub repository.
+Test results can be viewed in the "Actions" tab of GitHub repository.

 ## 👩🏻 Authors